Jberczel/metaprogramming_ruby_2_notes/02_object_model.md

 ### Inside Class Definitions

-No real distniction between code that defines class and any other code.
-This code doesn't create three classes; it just opens the class definition.
+There is no real distniction between code that defines class and any other code.
+This code doesn't create three classes; it just opens the class definition three times:

 ```ruby
 3.times do